abc202313746/abc202313746.github.io/content/authors/admin/_index.en.md

 ---
 # Display name
-title: Sookyung In
+title: SookYoung In

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 'JBNU — Computer & AI'
+role: 'JBNU — School of Computer & Artificial Intelligence'

 # Profile photo (put `avatar.jpg` in this folder to use it)
 avatar: avatar.jpg